 In Ireland, it is possible to seek compensation for certain cases of bullying and stress through legal avenues.
 However, it’s important to note that each case is unique, and the outcome will depend on various factors, including the specific circumstances, evidence, and applicable laws.

 Bullying: If you or someone you know has experienced bullying, particularly in the workplace, you may be able to make a claim for compensation under employment law.
 The Workplace Relations Commission (WRC) in Ireland deals with complaints related to employment, including bullying and harassment.
 Individuals who believe they have been subjected to bullying can make a complaint to the WRC, which may result in an investigation and, potentially, compensation if the claim is successful.

 Stress: Stress, on its own, may not typically be a basis for a compensation claim in Ireland.
 However, if the stress is a direct result of negligence, wrongdoing, or a breach of duty by another party, such as an employer or institution, it might be possible to pursue a personal injury claim.
 This would require establishing a causal link between the negligence or wrongdoing and the resulting stress.

 It is important to consult with a qualified legal professional who specializes in employment law to discuss the specific details of your situation and to understand your rights and options.
 They can provide advice tailored to your circumstances and guide you through the process of pursuing a compensation claim, if appropriate.

-Please note that laws and regulations can change over time, so it is crucial to seek up-to-date legal advice from professionals familiar with the current legal landscape in Ireland.
+Please note that laws and regulations can change over time, so it is crucial to seek up-to-date legal advice from professionals from renowned law firm familiar with the current legal landscape in Ireland.